 This was especially so in the perceptions that other people formed of me based on my posture.
 It was time to correct this situation!

 In other respects my appearance was lean and muscular, I was (and am) exceptionally fit, and I was a certified advanced gym instructor in the final stages of work for my PhD in the field of sport and physical activity.

-From my background knowledge I knew that, with a high level of self determination and consistency, pilates could help me with my postural problems.
+From my background knowledge as a health educator and fitness professional I knew that, with a high level of self determination and consistency, pilates could help me with my postural problems.
 I was extremely fortunate to find Karen Pearce, who was a professional ballet dancer before training in pilates with Alan Herdman.
 After experiencing marked success in working with Karen for just a year, I realized that further correction of my postural problems would be very possible, but would take me time, after all I had spent decades holding my body in poor muscular alignment.

 In fact, it was through my initial pilates with Karen, and also through my later training in sports yoga, that I began to recognize that I suffered from a very distinct all round inflexibility, which, in turn, stemmed from poor thoracic and pelvic alignment.
 The reason?
 Well, this had been locked into place over the years, emanating from a psychologically and sexually abusive childhood.
 These were postural issues that I once believed to be unchangeable.
 This poor body alignment, unrecognized by me in my younger days, obviously hindered much of my development and prowess in my sports participation (except swimming).
 My poor shoulder posture together with holding in unexpressed emotions from my childhood were also reflected in my abdominal shape.
 This emotional tension had created very tightened psoas muscles, which in turn caused my tummy / lower abdomen to bulge outwards.